 Instructor: Leiana Naholowaa

 This class is divided into two main themes.
-In “Stories of the Sea,” we will examine stories of water deities, monsters, and worlds under the ocean, as well as stories of seafaring, which remains a thriving practice in Micronesia.
+In “Stories of the Sea,” we will examine stories of worlds under the ocean, as well as stories of seafaring, which remains a thriving practice in Micronesia.
 A Carolinian master navigator from Micronesia known as Papa Mau Piailug had guided the Polynesian Voyaging Society from Hawaiʻi to Tahiti in 1976 and helped the region reclaim indigenous seafaring.
 We will also observe the emergence in contemporary times of stories related to nuclear testing, climate change, and rising sea levels that affect the most vulnerable communities in Micronesia and the Pacific.

 Texts (subject to change):